shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 She found a can on the counter and batted it with her front paw.
 CLINK.
 It bounced off the wall and back to her.
 CLINK.
 She batted it again.
 CLINK.

-"Oh that's right!
+"Oh, that's right!
 I have to make a wish!"
 She stood in the center of the room, arms outstretched.
 "I wish I was a wolf!"
 She waited a moment.
 She looked down.
 She shook her paws.
 She was still a cat.

 A chill ran up her spine as her fur stood up on end.
 Tensing her shoulders, she pulled her arms over in front of her chest floof.
 Her ears folded back, and her tail curled up between her legs.